astik/experiment-traditional-ssr-pwa/README.md

 This project aims to experiment service worker ability to handle background network activity in order to optimize browsing a traditional SSR website.

+## Introduction

+PWA allows web developer to create advanced web application with powerful abilities:

+-   a network proxy allowing request and response interception and handling
+-   advanced cache with different cache strategy
+-   offline browsing
+-   handling templating through the service worker to avoid doing it in the main JS thread
+-   managing an app shell for faster application bootstrap

+For this POC, we aim to plug ourselves upon an existing traditional website.
+The service worker will help to speed up navigation by preloading future needed resources.
+The application is still server side rendered and each navigation unload the old page and load the new one, this is not a SPA!

 ## Bootstrap

 ```sh